-2. Create an SSIS data flow from the Excel file to the SQL table
+2. Create an SSIS data flow from the Excel to SQL Server

 In Visual Studio 2019, from the workspace, in the toolbox on the left.
 Select Data flow Task.
 Select Data flow Task.
 And drag the component onto the workspace.
 Double click to edit it.

-3. Use the SSIS Excel Source component to connect to the file
+3. Create a new connection manager to connect to the Excel file

 Create a new connection to the Excel file from the SSIS Connection Manager.

 Then select the connection manager for Excel files from the list.